 “Women are all the same, they are all sluts.
 You are one of them.”

-This is just one of the sexist slurs a man directed at me while I sat on the SkyTrain last week.
+This is just one of the sexist slurs a man directed at me while I sat on the SkyTrain during a trip in February.

 It’s safe to say travelling on public transit in any city isn’t always pretty.